 If you follow these easy photo hacks you will be capturing that perfect braai memory that will last a lifetime!
 So let’s jump right in!

-- When Shooting Outside, Avoid Shooting in Direct Sunlight – even though Braai’s looks great in sunlight to the naked eye, shooting in direct sunlight can lead to harsh images that have high contrast, blown out highlights, bad shadows and colours (such as BBQ sauce) that often appear overly saturated.
+- When Shooting Outside, Avoid Shooting in Direct Sunlight – even though Braai’s looks great in sunlight to the naked eye, shooting in direct sunlight can lead to harsh images that have high contrast, blown-out highlights, bad shadows and colours (such as BBQ sauce) that often appear overly saturated.
 Move into the shade, make your own shade, or wait for some cloud coverage.
 You’ll find that diffused light evens things out and that beautiful chops will shine every time.

 - When Shooting Inside, Find the Light – Short of investing in proper studio lighting, shooting a great braai image indoors is a pretty tall order.
-The artificial light in homes and restaurants, whether standard or florescent is simply not ideal.
+The artificial light in homes and restaurants, whether standard or fluorescent is simply not ideal.
 Diffused sunlight is still your best bet, and there’s usually at least one window that does the trick.
 Choose a window with lots of natural sunlight pouring in and use that light.
 However, the rule about direct sunlight still applies, so you’ll likely need to diffuse or soften the light.
 Try taping large pieces of white parchment paper over the entire window to act as a diffuser.
 You can also use a sheer white fabric curtain, a plain white bed sheet, or even a lightly opaque shower curtain… a clean one.

-- Vary Your Angles – I often shoot an image three ways, (1) directly overhead looking straight down, (2) at about a 45 degree angle, and (3) just about parallel with the food.
+- Vary Your Angles – I often shoot an image three ways, (1) directly overhead looking straight down, (2) at about a 45-degree angle, and (3) just about parallel with the food.
 You can shoot the same food at these 3 perspectives and get 3 very different images.
 Every now and then I’ll shoot at, what’s known in the biz, as a Dutch angle.
 This is where you tilt the camera to create a slanted horizon line.

 - Shoot Close – Zoom in tight on the food and really fill the frame with that delicious braai meal.
 I want people to almost taste the image.
 Sure, you can always crop an image later, but it never feels quite the same.
 Shooting tight will also give you those great shallow depth of field images that really make an image stand out.